Q: What are your compostable products made from?

 Q: Where do your materials come from?

-Our raw materials come from a variety of plant-based sources including wheat straw and sugar cane fiber, corn, talc, and paper from sustainably harvested trees.
+Our raw materials come from a variety of plant-based sources including sugarcane fiber, bamboo, wheat straw, corn, talc, and paper from sustainably harvested trees.

 Q: How are your materials grown?